-William Stroever dedicates his practice to counseling businesses for growth and success through the use of intellectual property strategies.
+William Stroever, co-chair of the Intellectual Property Department, dedicates his practice to counseling businesses for growth and success through the use of intellectual property strategies.
 He has represented a wide range of clients, and has particular experience in the areas of consumer and biomedical products.
 Willie has also counseled numerous clients operating non-traditional businesses in online marketplaces.

 His approach to creating a comprehensive IP strategy includes: